VRwaltzLab/ResinLenses/linear_model_lenses.md

 The claim I seek to provide evidence for is: any spherocylindrical lens ( or a prescription only with spherical and angled cylindrical components) can be thin-lens approximated by
 1. 2 cylindrical lenses whose strength and orientation are a function of the prescription.
 2. 3 cylindrical lenses whose strength are a function of the prescription, but the orientations are three sufficiently different angles.
+A Spherical lens can be compound lens approximated by
+3. Many cylindrical lenses
 ### Intuition
 Cylindrical lenses focus to a line; thus, two orthogonal cylindrical lenses should focus to a point.
 ## Formula for Optical Power of Compound Lenses made of thin lenses